Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Incremental nonlinear dynamic inversion applied to linear accelerations

-\section{Incremental Nonlinear Dynamic Inversion Applied to Linear Accelerations}
+\section{Incremental nonlinear dynamic inversion applied to linear accelerations}

-Now that we have a controller that controls the attitude of the quadrotor, we can derive an incremental controller for the linear acceleration of the vehicle.
-Two reference frames will be used throughout this derivation; the body frame, as depicted in Figure \ref{fig:bebop}, and the North East Down (NED) frame.
+Now that the attitude of the quadrotor is controlled, it is possible to derive an incremental controller for the linear acceleration of the vehicle.
+Two reference frames will be used throughout this derivation; the body frame, as depicted in Figure \ref{fig:bebop}, and the North East Down (NED) frame, which has its origin fixed to a point on the earth.
 Vectors in the body frame have a subscript $B$ and vectors in the NED frame have subscript $N$.
 The subscripts will only be used to avoid confusion, the position $\bs{\xi}$ and velocity $\dot{\bs{\xi}}$ of the quadrotor will always be in the NED frame.

 The position dynamics are given by Newton's second law of motion:

 Where $\ddot{\bs{\xi}}$ is the acceleration of the MAV, $\bs{g}$ is the gravity vector and $m$ is the mass. $\bs{F}$ is the aerodynamic force working on the airframe as a function of the velocity $\dot{\bs{\xi}}$ of the MAV and the wind vector $\bs{w}$. $\bs{T}_{N}$ is the thrust vector in the NED frame as a function of the attitude $\bs{\eta}= [\phi, \theta, \psi]^T$ and the total thrust produced by the four rotors $T$.